• Skip to primary navigation

 • As I’ve mentioned, I have not deep fried it.
 You can even deep fry them by pouring oil to 3/4 of each hole then adding the batter.

 • Fermenting time is sure required for the appams to puff up well and to be soft.
-The fermentation happens quicker during summer but in winters it is best to keep overnight for fermentation if you follow the 2nd method.
+The fermentation happens quicker during summer.

-• If you dont want to wait for fermenting, then add 4 to 5 tbsp of idli batter to quicken the process and make a instant version 🙂
+• If you don’t want to wait for fermenting, then add 4 to 5 tablespoon of idli batter to quicken the process and make a instant version.

 • You can deep deep fry them fully in ghee for a more richer version.